SpartanJ/eepp/README.md

 technologies.
 I love spending time working on the library, but I know there's probably no real reason to develop something like this with the immense number of similar alternatives.

+Regarding the code quality: this project started very long time ago and suffered many modifications over time.
+A good chunk of the code base still uses old C++ practices (for example: raw pointers, own implementation of thread, mutex, etc).
+Some of these things can be "modernized" others don't make much sense or overhauling them would take too much time to justify the effort.
+I'm working on "modernizing" some parts of the code, and new code usually tend to look more modern.

 _**Plans/ideas for the future:**_